 - Resource Lands.
 As part of the update, all parcels zoned FR-40 were changed to FR-20 and all parcels zoned AG-20 were changed to AG-10.
-To comply with the ruling, FR-20 parcels are proposed to be changed back to FR-40 zoning, and AG-10 parcels are proposed to be changed back to AG-20 zoning, as they were before the update. - Rural Lands.
-The County has been implementing Rural zoning with one Rural designation and three zoning districts.
+To comply with the ruling, FR-20 parcels are proposed to be changed back to FR-40 zoning, and AG-10 parcels are proposed to be changed back to AG-20 zoning as they were before the update. - Rural Lands.
+The county argued that a single Rural comprehensive plan designation implemented with three rural zones (R-5, R-10, and R-20) met the requirements of the GMA.
 To comply with the ruling, three Rural comprehensive plan designations are proposed (R-5, R-10, and R-20), each implemented with its own zone.
-Any future site-specific plan map and zone changes will be processed through Type IV legislative decisions and not through Type III quasi-judicial processes.
+Future site-specific plan map and zone change will be processed through a Type IV - legislative decisions and not through a Type III - quasi-judicial process.

 As part of the update, 283 parcels were changed from R-20 to R-10 in conjunction with the resource lands upzoning.
-Though this change was not challenged, the R-10 parcels that have not been further subdivided are proposed to be changed back to R-20, because the original R-20 designation was itself part of an action taken on remand from the GMHB, by which the lands were to act as buffers to resource lands.
+Though this change was not challenged, the R-10 parcels not further subdivided are proposed to be changed back to R-20, because the original R-20 designation was itself part of a remand settlement where the lands act as a buffer to Natural Resource designated lands.